data-science-f23/data-science-resources/README.md

 As specified in the [course description](https://kursuskatalog.au.dk/en/course/114897/Data-Science-Prediction-and-Forecasting), ordinary examination and re-examination are as follows:

-The examination consists of an individual take-home assignment on a topic of the student’s choice and a related practical product.
+The examination consists of a take-home assignment on a topic of the student’s choice and a related practical product.

+The assignment can be written individually or in groups of up to 4 students.
+Group assignments must be written in such a way that the contribution of each student, except for the introduction, thesis statement and conclusion, can form the basis of individual assessment.
+The assignment should clearly state which student is responsible for which section.

+Length for one student: 10-12 standard pages
+Length for two students: 17-22 standard pages
+Length for three students: 24-32 standard pages
+Length for four students: 31-42 standard pages

 The scope and nature of the product must be relevant in relation to the content of the course and is subject to the approval of the teacher.
-It must be possible to submit the product digitally in a documented form which can be accessed by the supervisor and co-examiner.
+It must be possible to submit the product digitally in a documented form which can be accessed by the examiner and co-examiner.

 The product must be accompanied by a take-home assignment on a topic of the student’s choice, in which the student explains the relevance and methodological and theoretical basis of the product.

+The assignment and the product must be submitted for assessment in the Digital Exam system before the deadline set in the [examination plan](https://studerende.au.dk/en/studies/subject-portals/arts/exams/exam-timetables-faculty-of-arts/147102-cognitive-science).
 Assessment is based on an overall assessment of the take-home assignment and the practical product.

-The assignment can be written individually or in groups of up to 3 students.
-Group assignments must be written in such a way that the contribution of each student, except for the introduction, thesis statement and conclusion, can form the basis of individual assessment.
-The assignment should clearly state which student is responsible for which section.

-- Length for one student: 10-15 standard pages
-- Length for two students: 15-20 standard pages
-- Length for three students: 20-25 standard pages

-The take-home assignment must be handed in for assessment in the Digital Exam system by the date specified in the [exam plan](https://studerende.au.dk/en/studies/subject-portals/arts/exams/exam-timetables-faculty-of-arts/147102-cognitive-science).